-Here at Don’t Move Firewood, we’d like to invite all the birdwatchers that are participating in the 2017 Christmas Bird Count (December 12th 2017 to January 3rd 2018) or the 2018 Great Backyard Bird Count (February 16-19, 2018) to take a few moments to inspect the trees that their birds depend on for signs of forest pests.
-The easiest thing to do is to just look for holes in trees- and we’ve made a special handout called the Birdwatcher’s Guide to Holes in Trees for just that purpose.
+Here at Don’t Move Firewood, we’d like to invite all the birdwatchers that participate in the Christmas Bird Count, Great Backyard Bird Count, or just everyday birding adventures, to take a few moments to inspect the trees that their birds depend on for signs of forest pests.
+The easiest thing to do is to look around for holes in trees- and we’ve made a special handout called the Birdwatcher’s Guide to Holes in Trees for just that purpose.
 Download the handout, read through it, and familiarize yourself with the three basic types of holes in trees- holes made by typical bird foraging, holes made by birds foraging on invasive insects, and holes made by the invasive insects themselves.

 BUT WAIT!
 Are you a forest health professional?
-Multiply your impact by reaching out to your local Audubon Society representative to get Holes in Trees handouts to each birder that they know!
+Multiply your impact by reaching out to your local Audubon Society (or other birdwatching group) representative to get Holes in Trees handouts to each birder that they know!
 You can either choose to print out physical copies and provide them, or just email the PDF to various birding listservers.
-You are responsible for contacting and educating your local Audubon representatives- and remember, they are usually volunteers, so please be respectful of their time and desire to help (or a lack thereof!).
+You are responsible for contacting and educating your local bird groups- and remember, they are usually volunteers, so please be respectful of their time and desire to help (or a lack thereof!).

 Good luck, and keep an eye out for Holes In Trees!